rust-lang/rust/text/0000-simd-infrastructure.md

 # Unresolved questions

-- Should integer vectors get `/` and `%` automatically?
+- Should integer vectors get division automatically?
 Most CPUs don't support them for vectors.
-However
 - How should out-of-bounds shuffle and insert/extract indices be handled?